genefever/bingle/README.md

 ## Chrome extension minimized build for production

-If you want a minimized build version of the Chrome extension, then from `bingle/chrome_extension`, run
+If you want a minimized build version of the Chrome extension, then from `bingle/chrome_extension`, run:

     $ npm run build